A Superficial Siderosis Patient Report

 Developing new therapies for a small population rare disorder is challenging.
 Funding concerns force hard decisions.
 Discover innovative interventions meant to address the worst symptoms, bringing a potential improvement to the quality of life, search for a cure?
 Researchers are faced with extensive regulatory requirements and the need to address viewpoints from healthcare payers, care providers, and patients regarding the efficacy and long-term safety of all new therapies.
 For this reason, the traditional clinical trial model needs to be redesigned to meet the needs of a small global population.
 Patient registries must modernize the ability to collect data, develop real-world evidence, distribute and share the information, and keep pace with development and regulatory needs.
 Patient-led research advisory groups can amplify the patients’ voices and shape the research agenda towards the needs of those who matter.
 The Superficial Siderosis Patient Registry is a global patient and caregiver-led effort designed to connect our community members from every corner of the world.

 Infratentorial superficial siderosis, type 1 (classical) (iSS)(SS), commonly identified as Superficial Siderosis of the Central Nervous System is an extremely disabling progressive disorder affecting the brain and spinal cord.
 Continuing or recurrent long-term bleeding into the subarachnoid space results in an accumulation of hemosiderin on the surface of the brain and pia mater from circulating cerebrospinal fluid.
 SS patients will present with one or more symptoms- sensorineural hearing loss, ataxia, and myelopathy with pyramidal signs.
 Recent documentation of cognition and mood issues has identified these areas as an additional cause for concern. ¹ Classified as an ultra-rare disorder by the National Organization of Rare Disorders (NORD) the global incidence of confirmed diagnosed cases was thought to be one in three million.
-Technological improvements in magnetic resonance imaging (MRI) have increased the confirmed diagnosis rate.
-The actual incidence of SS is suspected to affect a more significant population than is currently identified.
+Patient registry enrollment places the occurrence rate at one person per million in the United States.
+While technological improvements in magnetic resonance imaging (MRI) have increased the confirmed diagnosis rate, the actual incidence of SS is suspected to affect a more significant population than is currently identified.

 Superficial siderosis is classified as an acquired disorder.
 Is there a genetic link?
 A connection has yet to be explored.
 Identifiable bleed sources are abnormalities resulting from recurring brain bleeds (chronic suboccipital hematomas), sacs protruding from the spinal column (meningoceles), or spinal surgery tears resulting in